TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 ## Digital-to-Analogue Converters (DACs) 🌉

+Let's delve into our second topic today: digital-to-analogue converters (DACs).

-There are three representations of audio: sound waves (physical), electrical voltages (analogue), and binary data (digital).
+Audio is comes in several forms: sound waves (physical analogue), electrical voltages (analogue), and binary data (digital).

 {% image "https://upload.wikimedia.org/wikipedia/commons/thumb/c/c7/CPT-Sound-ADC-DAC.svg/1200px-CPT-Sound-ADC-DAC.svg.png", "Tolkien's world looks nothing like the three realms here.", "post1" %}

+<sup>Audio manifests in various ways.
+DACs transform our signal from the digital realm to the analogue world.
+(Source: Wikimedia Commons.)</sup>
+{.caption}

 Since signal representations vastly differ, we need interfaces to bridge the different worlds.
-Between the analogue and digital realms, we have DACs (Digital-to-Analogue Converters) and ADCs (Analogue-to-Digital Converters) as mediators.
+Between the digital and analogue realms, we have {% abbr "DACs", "Digital-to-Analogue Converters" %} and {% abbr "ADCs", "Analogue-to-Digital Converters" %} as mediators.
 Generally, DACs are used for output while ADCs are for input.

-Since our topic today is synthesis, we’ll focus on DACs—going from binary data to sound waves.

 ### A Closer Look at DACs